Lydon's double-double powers Syracuse past Cornell, 80-56

+Syracuse has shown it can dominate lesser opponents but has struggled against teams from power conferences.
+That trend continued Tuesday.

-SYRACUSE, N.Y.
-(AP) -- Tyler Lydon had 20 points and 10 rebounds and Syracuse overcame a sluggish start to dominate Cornell 80-56 Tuesday.
+Tyler Lydon had 20 points and 10 rebounds and Syracuse (8-5) overcame a sluggish start to overwhelm the Big Red (3-9).

+Cornell hung tough for the first 10 minutes, forging a 16-14 lead, but then the roof caved in.

+''I thought we were locked in at the start,'' said Cornell coach Brian Earl. ''Something just broke along the way and it got away from us quickly.''

+''They have a lot of talent.
+I think they're figuring it out.
+They're good enough to really lay one on us and I have a feeling they're going to keep improving.''

+''We obviously have a lot we need to work on and we're not we want to be,'' Lydon said. ''We dug ourselves a pretty big hole but I think we can get out of it.''

-Taurean Thompson had 18 points, Tyus Battle 16 and Andrew White III chipped in with 12 in the final non-conference game for Syracuse (8-5).
+Taurean Thompson had 18 points, Tyus Battle 16 and Andrew White III chipped in with 12.
 John Gillon had seven assists and zero turnovers off the bench.

-The Orange hit eight 3-pointers, four apiece by Lydon and Battle.
-The rest of the Syracuse roster was 0 for 9 from behind the arc.
+The Orange hit nine 3-pointers, four apiece by Lydon and Battle.
+The rest of the Syracuse roster was one for 10 from behind the arc.

 Troy Whiteside led Cornell with 13 points.
 Matt Morgan scored 10 and Stone Gettings pulled down nine rebounds.

-Cornell held a 16-14 lead with 11:17 to go in the first, hitting six of its first 10 shots, when Syracuse went on a 28-9 run to end the first 20 minutes with a 42-25 lead.
+Cornell hit six of its first 10 shots when Syracuse went on a 28-9 run to end the first 20 minutes with a 42-25 lead.
 Lydon keyed the outburst with two 3-pointers and layup.
-Tyler Roberson electrified the crowd with a putback slam and his alley-oop jam from Gillon ended the half.
+Tyler Roberson gave the offense a spark and electrified the crowd with a putback slam and an alley-oop jam from Gillon to end the half.
 The Orange was never headed after that, outscoring Cornell by seven after intermission.

-The Big Red hit just four of its next 19 field goal attempts after its hot start.

 BIG PICTURE